AnalogJ/scrutiny/docs/TROUBLESHOOTING_DOCKER.md

 ignored -- https://github.com/AnalogJ/scrutiny/issues/287.
 That has since been fixed.

 Hope that gives you an understanding for how everything is wired up.

-TL;DR; The `master-omnibus` and `latest` tags are almost semantically identical, as I follow a `golden master` development process.
-However if you want to ensure you're only using the latest release, you can change to `latest`